Roasted Stuffed Kabocha Squash Recipe

 What is Kabocha squash?

 You might be thinking, “Wait, what is a Kabocha squash?”
 If that’s the case, prepare to be delighted!
 Kabocha is a Japanese winter squash.
-And technically, it is a variety of pumpkin although it doesn’t really resemble most pumpkins we know.
+Technically, it is a variety of pumpkin although it doesn’t really resemble most pumpkins we know.

 The fruit is fairly squat with a pretty, dark green skin that’s speckled with white flecks.
 It’s a very attractive pumpkin, which is part of the appeal of stuffing kabocha.